mdrohmann/fluxible-plugin-fetchr/README.md

 var app = new FluxApplication();

 app.plug(fetchrPlugin({
-    xhrPath: '/api' // Path for XHR to be served from }));
+    xhrPath: '/api' // Path for XHR to be served from,
+    xhrContext: { // Used as query params for all XHR calls
+        lang: 'en-US', // make sure XHR calls receive the same lang as the initial request
+        _csrf: 'a3fc2d' // CSRF token to validate on the server using your favorite library }
+}));
 ```